-Priscilla Oehlschlaeger is the author of Make Costumes: For Creative Play (North Light Books 1992.)
+Priscilla Oehlschlaeger is the owner of Costumes by Priscilla and the author of Make Costumes: For Creative Play (North Light Books 1992.)
 She has also taught for Cincinnati Playhouse in the Park, Carnegie Visual & Performing Arts Center, Cincinnati Public Libraries, UC Summer Camp, Pyramid Hill Sculpture Park, Cincinnati Art Museum, Children’s Museum of Cincinnati, and at several local schools, nursing homes, and special events.

 Mousumi Sinha (pronounced Mo-shu-me) creates a fun-filled learning environment.
-She is an author, musician, mom to a boundlessly curious 11-year-old, and volunteer at a local non-profit organization.
+She is a musician and author of The Gang Learns All About C Major and The Gang Learns All About G Major.
+She is a mom to a boundlessly curious 11-year-old, and volunteer at a local non-profit organization.
 She studied mathematics in India before moving to the U.S.A. and studied software engineering at The University of Texas at Dallas before moving to Cincinnati.

 Andrew Speno was an elementary school teacher for 20 years and has taught classes at The Super Saturday Program since 2009.
 During the week, he substitutes for five local districts.
-He has published two books for middle grade and young adult readers.
+He has published two books for middle grade and young adult readers, The Many Lives of Eddie Rickenbacker and The Great American Foot Race.
 He enjoys cooking, playing Go, and attending performances at any one of Cincinnati’s many arts organizations.

 George Whitaker is an Eagle Scout and earned a teaching degree from Miami University.
 He enjoys all of the typical geeky pursuits and believes that this all stems from and can be enhanced by an enjoyment of literature.